Super Mario Odyssey Accessibility Report

-Super Mario Odyssey has no accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
-The following games are similar to Super Mario Odyssey, but offer accessibility features for Visual:
+We haven’t documented any accessibility features for Visual in Super Mario Odyssey which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+The following games are similar to Super Mario Odyssey, and offer accessibility features for Visual:

-Super Mario Odyssey has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Super Mario Odyssey, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Super Mario Odyssey which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Super Mario Odyssey, and offer accessibility features for Audio:

 System Accessibility Settings

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings:

 Nintendo Switch has some built-in features, including a lockable zoom, that can be used on all games.